Spotlights

 Articles showcase the heart of the Computer Science Department: exceptional individuals, ground-breaking research, a strong focus on key topics and current projects, along with an inherent dedication to the development of computer science.

-Informatiktage 2025: Open Day at ETH Zurich
+Video review of Informatiktage 2025 at ETH Zurich

 - chevron_right 2024